 For many tech workers, the ability to work outside of the office was in place before the pandemic began.
 But, according to a survey taken more than a year after the height of the pandemic, 75% of tech workers said it’s important for their companies to allow them to work remotely indefinitely.
 That includes plans that are completely WFH, as well as those that institute a hybrid office schedule (e.g., two days in the office per week).

-In response to the overwhelming support and desire of remote work in the tech sector, several tech companies, including Coinbase, Quora and Upwork, have adopted a “remote-first” model.
-However, as more offices begin to reopen their doors, not all tech companies are investing in a fully remote future.
+In response to the overwhelming support and desire for remote work in the tech sector, several tech companies, including Coinbase, Quora and Upwork, have adopted a “remote-first” model.
+However, as more offices reopen their doors, not all tech companies are investing in a fully remote future.
 Apple, Google and Meta have announced a mandatory return to the office in some form.

 Allow remote flexibility that works for everyone

 No two tech employees are the same.
 Some thrive on the collaboration, camaraderie, and familiarity that comes with working in the office.
-Conversely, many employees have sworn off returning to the office for good, preferring a comfortable and quiet thinking space isolated from co-workers.
+Others have sworn off returning to the office for good, preferring a comfortable and quiet thinking space isolated from co-workers.

-While it may seem like instituting a hybrid schedule is the best way to please all your employees, it may not be the best way to find a scheduling balance that truly works for everyone.
-That’s why the roundtable recommended tech companies offer employees some level of flexibility when it comes to hybrid schedules, allowing more freedom for them to decide on their own which days they need to be in the office.
+While it may seem like instituting a hybrid schedule is the best way to please all your employees, it may not be the magic elixir for achieving true scheduling balance.
+That’s why the roundtable recommended tech companies offer employees some level of flexibility when it comes to hybrid schedules, allowing them to determine for themselves which days they need to be in the office.

 This recommendation is backed up by several studies, including a recent global survey from Future Forum, a consortium launched by Slack in September 2020.
 In the survey of more than 10,000 knowledge workers from the U.S., Australia, France, Germany, Japan and the U.K., 68% of respondents said hybrid is their preferred work environment.
 However, most said they also want flexibility above and beyond choosing where they work.
 While 78% of all survey respondents said they want location flexibility, nearly all of them (95%) wanted schedule flexibility.